For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 15. Snow Beer

 What is snow beer?
-This is actually a way of serving beer.
+This is a way of serving beer.

 The glasses are chilled in a freezer.
 And this makes the beer appear to taste less bitter and the texture of the foam is smoother but still frothy.